tighten the rules about special forms

 the lambda, i.e. based on its purely syntactic structure.
 Now imagine

-the following function: (lambda (myfun) (myfun A))
+the following function: (lambda (myfun) (myfun A)).

-The problem is: I cannot tell whether to capture A
+The problem is: I cannot tell whether to capture A until I start

 evaluating an application of this lambda, because only then would I know

-is a special form (e.g. quote
+whether myfun is a special form (e.g. quote) and the answer is NO,

 or whether it is a regular function and the answer is YES.